-Holiday break is supposed to be just that – a chance for kids to get break from homework and tests.
+Holiday break is supposed to be just that – a chance for kids to get a break from homework and tests.
 Children are expected to return to school, rejuvenated, ready to learn more.
 But for some kids, this simply isn’t the case.

 For children affected by mental illness, these transitions can be even more difficult.
 For children with ADHD, it becomes an issue of having to concentrate even harder in order to keep up with new material.
 For the child with social anxiety, the idea of returning to school can create resistance.
 For many other children, holiday breaks translate into relief from bullying or social situations where friendships are difficult or nonexistent.
 Returning to this environment is not something these children look forward to.

-Stephanie Eken, MD, FAAP, is the medical director of the Child Center at Rogers Memorial Hospital.
+Stephanie Eken, MD, FAAP, is the medical director of the Child Center at Rogers Behavioral Health.
 She is a board-certified child and adolescent psychiatrist, who is also a pediatrician.
 Dr. Eken says that children who are having trouble with school frequently complain of stomachaches, headaches or fatigue and are often evaluated emotional causes to those problems.
 With an increased awareness of these symptoms, it’s more commonplace for pediatricians to refer children for mental health treatment.

 “The most common cause of school refusal is separation anxiety.
 For children who are bullied or don’t feel good about themselves, the school break can be a reprieve,” Dr. Eken said.
 “But, they may have anticipatory anxiety about returning to school.”
 Children who have trouble starting a new school year or adjusting to a new school may also struggle with the transition following a long holiday break.